ErdunE/NortheasternMiami/CS5010ProgrammingDesignParadigm/Assignment 2 Solving the Brewery Problem/Brewery Control System/README.md

 Brewery Control System Is Exiting...
 ```
 ## 7. Known Issue And Future Improvement
 As the Brewery Control System project progressed through development and multiple rounds of local testing, many potential areas for optimization were found.
 As well, there are several fun and innovative features that could improve the user experience.
 However, due to lack of time and the heavy homework workload, I prioritized meeting the rubric to ensure complete it on time.
 Even though, the project offers great opportunities for future improvements and exploration.
 Given more time and resources, I plan to revisit the system, add more advanced features and making it smarter, more efficient, and user friendly.
+Below is a detailed list of known issues and areas for potential improvement:
 1. **Redundant Execution Flow**
   - The system requires users to navigate multiple nested menus repeatedly, making the workflow long and inefficient, so implementing shortcuts for frequently used operations, like typing commands directly (e.g., “Create Recipe”), can improve efficiency.